“I just don’t get it. Why don’t you want to wear a mask?”

 “In essence, your mask may very well put you at an increased risk of infections, and if so, having a much worse outcome,” Blaylock writes (my emphasis.)

 Paul Thomas, M.D., a Dartmouth-trained pediatrician with over 30 years of medical experience.
 Like Russell Blaylock, Paul Thomas believes wearing a mask can harm your health.
 Wearing a mask “promotes fear, which we know is bad for the immune system,” Thomas, who is also my colleague and co-author, says.
 “It reduces breathing in fresh air, which is also bad for the immune system, and it does little to nothing to prevent spread of a virus.”

 Yesterday at the grocery store where about a third of the shoppers were wearing masks, one customer abruptly pulled up his mask to sneeze, spreading aerosolized mucus everywhere.
 He then put his mask back on.
 He probably just had seasonal allergies but perhaps he was sick.
 In either case, sneezing violently outside the mask without using a tissue certainly looked like an unhygienic and surefire way to potentially spread infection.
 The man, seeming uncomfortable and embarrassed, then put what one can only imagine was a now mucus-laden mask back on his face.

-I’ve seen people wearing masks while running uphill on nature trials with no other human in sight.
+I’ve seen people wearing masks while running uphill on nature trails with no other human in sight.
 I’ve seen people wearing face masks while driving.
 This New Jersey driver wearing an N95 mask passed out and crashed his car.
 I’ve seen people wearing masks while riding bicycles, close to no one.
 And wearing them while by themselves weeding in the garden.

 If it makes you feel better to wear a mask, wear one.
 That’s your right.
 But, as Patricia Neuenschwander, R.N., explores in this article, there is no compelling scientific evidence that shows that healthy people should be wearing masks.